TurboScriptLang/spec/spec.md

 ```

 ## <a name="Class-type"> Class type

+A class is similar to struct, inside class methods can be defined along with fields.

 ## <a name="Pointer-type"> Pointer type
 A pointer type denotes the set of all pointers to variables of a given type, called the base type of the pointer.
 The value of an uninitialized pointer is `null`.